eclipse/jifa/site/docs/guide/configuration.md

 ## elastic-worker-jvm-options

-JVM options used by `WORKER` nodes in an elastic cluster
+JVM options used by `ELASTIC_WORKER` nodes in the cluster

 Type：String